 “Knowledge is a double-edged sword.
 It allows you to do some things, but it also makes you blind to other things that you could do.”

-Nassim Taleb has similar views especially when we talk about experts in Economics, Psychology, and similar fields.
-(See the “empty suite problem” in “Black Swan”).
+Nassim Taleb has similar views especially when we talk about experts and forecasters in Economics, Psychology, and similar fields.
+(See the “empty suit problem” in “Black Swan”).

 The problem with experts is that they tend to have a very narrow view of the world that leads them in wrong directions when they are faced with new and unfamiliar challenges.
 This is, they are prone to fit all problems to their familiar tools (see the “Law of the instrument” above).

 Rather than adapting to unfamiliar situations, whether airline accidents or fire tragedies, Weick saw that experienced groups became rigid under pressure and “regress to what they know best.”